Do Betta Fish Need Air Pump?

 Air Pump vs Filter

-As I have mentioned earlier, many people mistake air pump for an filter.
-Let me clear it, filters and air pumps are definitely not the same thing.
+As I have mentioned earlier, many people mistake an air pump for a filter.
+Let me clear it up: Filters and air pumps are definitely not the same thing.
 Both are completely different.

-By now, you already know what does an air pump do.
+By now, you already know what an air pump does.
 It pumps air into the tank which creates bubbles, the bubbles rise towards the surface and create surface agitation.
 As a result of this whole process, more oxygen from the air gets dissolved into the tank water.

 On the other hand, filters have more complicated jobs and purposes.
 A proper filter (Sponge, HOB, Canister, Sump, etc.) makes the tank environment actually habitable for the animals.
 It cleans the water in three levels: mechanically, biologically, and chemically (not always required).